natalieagus/rgb-led-matrix-driver-demo/readme.md

 There are two modes in the demo, manual and ram mode.
 It depends on `io_dip[2][1:0]`:

 1. 0: static mode, all LED to blue color
-2. 1: ram mode, you can dynamically set the colors of the LEDs
+2. 1: ram triangle mode, you can dynamically set the colors of the LEDs in a triangular fashion (custom, please don't copy)
+3. 2: ram player mode, you can move a player block using `io_button[3:0]`

 ### Manual mode